SetupGuardrail

 --restart

-HIGH findings pause for operator approval.
+HIGH findings are eligible for confirmation.
 CRITICAL still blocks unconditionally.
-On Claude Code, the approval prompt surfaces as a native PreToolUse ask; on Codex, it downgrades to a TUI prompt.
+On Claude Code, PreToolUse can surface a native ask; on Codex, confirm falls back to an alert/system message with raw_action preserved and does not create a TUI approval.
 See the HITL page for the full matrix.

 defenseclaw setup guardrail \